sensu/sensu-puppet/README.md

 ### Sensu server

 Each component of Sensu can be controlled separately.
-The server components are managed with the server, dashboard, and API parameters.
+The server components are managed with the server, and API parameters.

     node 'sensu-server.foo.com' {
       class { 'sensu':
         rabbitmq_password => 'secret',
         server            => true,
-        dashboard         => true,
         api               => true,
         plugins           => [
           'puppet:///data/sensu/plugins/ntp.rb',